 In the first part of this series, we talked about naming files, storage and the importance of backup.
-We looked at catalogs and structures in the second part, and ways to optimise the way we manage, select and deliver our images by clients and project.
-The third part to the story is how to find images system wide, independently from clients, projects, or file structure.
+We looked at catalogs and structures in the second part, and ways to optimize the way we manage, select and deliver our images by clients and project.
+The third part of the story is how to find images system-wide, independently from clients, projects, or file structure.
 We enter the powerful world of “keywords”.

 Applying such “descriptive” keywords opens up a huge amount of possibilities, but consistency is key.
 Not to mention that the more images we produce (and the more keywords we use), our list of keywords will grow, and we will end up with a long and cumbersome list, which is hard to view and slow to maintain.